What is congenital adrenal hyperplasia?

 An enzyme deficiency may result in a failure of the adrenal glands to make normal amounts of cortisol.
 The decrease in cortisol level stimulates the pituitary gland to release adrenal corticotrophic hormone (ACTH).
 ACTH makes the adrenal gland enlarge and produce more cortisol, mineralocorticoids and androgens.

 - Cortisol is a glucocorticoid.
-Glucocortocoids have multiple actions on many organ systems.
+Glucocorticoids have multiple actions on many organ systems.
 They increase liver glucose output, cause atrophy of type II muscle fibres, inhibit bone formation, reduce calcium absorption in the gut, increase cardiac output, increase blood pressure and increase lung maturation.
 They also cause insulin resistance, modulate the thyroid axis and reduce the number of circulating lymphocyte cells.

 - The adrenal androgens are dehydroepiandrosterone (DHEA), androstenedione and 11-hydroxyandrostenedione.
 These are weak androgens and are converted to the more potent androgen testosterone in other tissues, including the skin.
-Androgens regulate sexual homone secretion by the hypothalamic–pituitary system (gonadotropins) and regulate the formation of male characteristics during puberty.
+Androgens regulate sexual hormone secretion by the hypothalamic-pituitary system (gonadotropins) and regulate the formation of male characteristics during puberty.

 Congenital adrenal hyperplasia may be contrasted with Cushings Syndrome, in which there is excess cortisol.
 When this is due to excess ACTH, the adrenals also enlarge and produce more adrenal androgens.